| Vol. 20 No. 1

 Hispanic areas around the country, hoping to reach at least 10,000

+a year.
 The Fund also recently commissioned a study of how Latino

 students find out information about paying for college.
 It turns